A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 Soil

-This analysis is based on satellite, elevation, and regional soil data.
-It does not replace parcel-level soil testing, legal due diligence, or factors requiring a site visit — including the Cotswolds AONB planning context.
+Every row above is the provider this parcel's dossier actually drew from, with our confidence in that layer, not a generic list, and the flood row states the gap rather than hiding it.
+This analysis is based on 2 m national elevation data, 74 cm orthophotography, and a decade of climate reanalysis.
+It does not replace parcel-level soil testing, legal due diligence, or factors requiring a site visit: including the Cotswolds AONB planning context.
 On-site inspection is recommended before purchase or major development.
 ReadMyLand is not affiliated with Diddly Squat Farm, Clarkson's Farm, or Amazon; this is an independent analysis of a publicly-known location, published as a worked example.

 Now read your own land.